Interviewing and Selecting Job Candidates: Oregon

 Author: Joy Ellis, Garvey Schubert Barer

-- The Oregon Fair Employment Practices Act goes well beyond federal law in terms of the categories it protects, including marital status and sexual orientation.
+- The Oregon Fair Employment Practices Act goes well beyond federal law in terms of the categories it protects.
 See Oregon Antidiscrimination Law.

 - Oregon's protections for job applicants and employees based on their age are not limited to individuals 40 and over.
 See Oregon Antidiscrimination Law.